-Sudan protesters call for civil disobedience to push army
+Sudan protesters want civil disobedience to pressure army

 The Sudanese Professionals’ Association, which spearheaded protests that led the army to oust President Omar al-Bashir, said it accepted Ahmed as a mediator to resume negotiations with the military council but had a set of conditions before returning to the negotiating table.

 Those conditions included establishing an independent internationally backed body to investigate violence since al-Bashir was ousted by the military on April 11, and hold those responsible accountable.
-The umbrella group also called for the release of all political prisoners and said the mediation should aim at a power transfer to a civilian-led authority.
+The umbrella group also called for the release of all political prisoners and said mediation should focus on the transfer of power to a civilian-led authority.

+Mohammed Yousef al-Mustafa, a spokesman for the professionals association, said the Ethiopian initiative focused on restoring all previous deals between the military council and the Forces for Declaration of Freedom and Change, an alliance representing the protesters in the negotiations.
+The head of the military council, Gen. Abdel-Fattah Burhan, had said earlier this week that all previous deals would be canceled.

+Those deals include a three-year transition period, a Cabinet formed by the protesters and a legislative body with a majority FDFC.
+Both sides, however, were split over the makeup and leader of the sovereign council that would run the country during the transition.

 In a brief statement Saturday, the military council welcomed Ahmed’s initiative and repeated its willingness to resume talks to reach “satisfactory understandings.”